 Risk for Travelers

 The overall death rate from ciguatera poisoning is <0.1% but varies according to the toxin dose and availability of medical care to deal with complications.
-The diagnosis of ciguatera poisoning is based on the clinical signs and symptoms and a history of eating species of fish that are known to carry ciguatera toxin.
+The diagnosis of ciguatera poisoning is based on the characteristic signs and symptoms and a history of eating species of fish that are known to carry ciguatera toxin.
 Fish testing can be done by the Food and Drug Administration (FDA) in their laboratory at Dauphin Island.
-There is no easily available test for ciguatera toxins in human clinical specimens.
+There is no readily available test for ciguatera toxins in human clinical specimens.

 Travelers can take the following precautions to prevent ciguatera fish poisoning:

-- Never eat high-risk fish such as barracuda or moray eel
+- Never eat high-risk fish such as barracuda or moray eel.

-- Avoid the parts of the fish that concentrate ciguatera toxin: liver, intestines, roe, and head
+- Avoid the parts of the fish that concentrate ciguatera toxin: liver, intestines, roe, and head.

 Remember that ciguatera toxins do not affect the texture, taste, or smell of fish, and they are not destroyed by gastric acid, cooking, smoking, freezing, canning, salting, or pickling.